BiscDaBiscuit/BiscDaBiscuit/README.md

 ### Hi there,👋 im BiscDaBiscuit or Bisc for short!

-**Currently Working On:** *Learning more about HTML and Python with small to medium sized projects!*
+**Currently Working On:** *Learning more about HTML, CSS, and Python.
+I am making small to medium sized projects!*

 ---